Keep our news free from ads and paywalls by making a donation to support our work!

 It is 11 years since the release of the last Witcher book, Season of Storms (Sezon burz), which was the eighth instalment in a series that began in 1990 with The Witcher (Wiedźmin).
 Before that, Sapkowski had also published a set of Witcher short stories, beginning in 1986.

 On Thursday, Polish fantasy fiction magazine Nowa Fantastyka announced that Sapkowski’s new book would be published on 29 November under the title Rozdroże kruków.
-There is no official translation into English yet, but the name means Ravens’ Crossroad.
+There is not yet an official English translation of the title, but it means Ravens’ Crossroad.

 The magazine added that the details were supposed to have remained under wraps for even longer, but “unfortunately, one of the distributors betrayed our trust and revealed the secret that we had managed to keep for so long”.